spacelift-solutions/plugin-signed-runs/README.md

 # Plugin Signed Runs

-This module create a Spacelift plugin that signs runs with Spacelift inside GitHub.
+This module will create a Spacelift plugin that signs runs for Spacelift inside GitHub.

 ## How it works